wqueree/sudoku/README.md

 ## 3 - Evaluation

 The solution implemented works well, delivering a solution to almost all problems in approximately 0.1 seconds or less (on a University of Bath Library PC).
-The algorithm, however, is not particularly efficient; reaching $O(n^5)$ complexity in some places.

-Fortunately, there are alternatives to applying a depth first search for solving sudoku.
+There are however, more efficient alternatives alternatives to applying a depth first search for solving sudoku.
 Donald E. Knuth (2000) suggested the use of the Dancing Links algorithm to solve a similar constraint satisfaction problem: n queens.
 Knuth suggests the use of a 0-1 exact cover matrix which could be extended to encompass the problem of sudoku.
 This is something I would look to use in extending or redeveloping my solution.